davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 The [Trello](https://trello.com/) board was initially created with the columns:

-- backlog (All tickets start here)
+- Backlog (all tickets start here).
-- sprint items (Committed to in the current sprint)
+- Aprint items (committed to in the current sprint).
-- in progress (In active development)
+- In progress (in active development).
-- in testing (In browser/accessibility testing)
+- In testing (in browser/accessibility testing).
-- in review (Being reviewed)
+- In review (being reviewed).
-- done (Finished)
+- Done (finished).

 #### Refinement